Do you want to learn a new language?

 - Have you heard from him? (perfect verb)

 None of these uses of ‘have’ actually have the meaning that we associate with ‘have’.
-So, if you directly translate the way you use ‘have’ it makes no sense in another language.
+So, if you directly translate the way you use ‘have,’ it makes no sense in another language.

 That’s why most dictionaries are not that useful except for collocation-built dictionaries made from databases.

-Like I said above, memorizing rules, especially grammar rules, does no good for anybody trying to become fluent.
+As I said above, memorizing rules, especially grammar rules, does no good for anybody trying to become fluent.
 Grammar is only useful for those who have already acquired a language.